LoginRadius/engineering-portal/content/blog/three-ways-to-do-crud-operations-on-redis/index.md

 localhost:6379>
 ```

 This is only the simple basics of the Redis CLI.
-Through the CLI, you can do more advanced operations, such as the flushall command, which wipes your database.
+You can do more advanced operations through the CLI, such as the flushall command, which wipes your database.
 It’s a powerful tool, so be careful when experimenting with it.
 An extensive list of commands can be found [here](https://redis.io/commands).

 ## With Your Chosen Programming Language

 With Redis’ widespread usage, almost all major industry programming languages have either community or official supported releases of libraries that can be used to interact with your database.
-In this section, I will be using Node.JS and one of the support Redis libraries called [node-redis](https://github.com/NodeRedis/node-redis).
+In this section, I will be using Node.JS, and one of the support Redis libraries called [node-redis](https://github.com/NodeRedis/node-redis).

 Initialization of the package in the code can be done by calling the following command after initializing Node in your directory: